Frequently Asked Questions

 In the event of planned absence from class (e.g. due to overseas trips, school camps or sports competitions), can I seek a refund of tuition fees?

-There is strictly no refund of fees.
-Students are advised to plan their schedule ahead of time and attend the makeup lessons within the same week.
-In the event that students are unable to make it for the makeup lesson, there will not be any refund of fees.
+Please note that there is strictly no refund of fees.
+Students are advised to plan their schedules carefully and attend any makeup lessons within the same week.
+In the event that a student is unable to attend a scheduled makeup lesson, no refund of fees will be issued.

 Is there any discount?